shahzadlone/lonefiles/.vim/README.md

  one tells vim to set the filetype.
 The second tells vim to ONLY set the filetype, if no filetype was was previously detected or set.

+---

+ 7) An autocommand to override my actual formatting mapping that indents the entire file, if the file is a JSON file.
+This new mapping uses a nice JSON file indenting tool to make the entire file pretty and formatted the way I like my JSON files to be formatted.

 </p> </details>

 ---